japnitahuja/Factors-that-influence-world-university-rankings/README.md

 <a name="id"></a>
 ## 1. Identification

-Team: Aanisha Newaz, Japnit Ahujha, Islam Nuryyev, Jessica Patel
+Team: Aanisha Newaz, Japnit Ahuja, Islam Nuryyev, Jessica Patel

 <a name="overview"></a>
 ## 2. Overview